 Dominion filed its Dooms to Lexington 500kV Rebuild Project application with the SCC on November 19, 2012.
 On January 10, 2013, the SCC issued its Procedural Order for the case, PUE-2012-00134.
 On May 16, 2013, the SCC issued its Final Order, granting a certificate of public convenience and necessity for the rebuild project.

 On November 7, 2013, Dominion filed an SCC application for the new 230kV line to be installed on the new 500kV/230kV structures.
+On March 25, 2014, the SCC issued its Final Order for case PUE-2013-00118, granting a certificate of public convenience and necessity for the new 230 kV line.

 Documents related to both cases will be made available to the public on the SCC Docket Search section of the SCC web site.